Food Business Registration

 Should the auditor identify any deficiencies that may lead to a serious risk of food being sold or prepared that is unsafe or unsuitable then the auditor must inform the council and the department’s Food Safety Unit of the department as soon as practicable

-For further information, see Food Safety Programs and Food Safety Supervisors.
+For further information, see Section 7: Food Safety Programs, page 14 and Section 8: Food Safety Supervisors, page 15.

 * Additional inspections are also likely to be scheduled by Council